-We all have egos, and it’s incredibly easy to become primarily concerned about the cost of failure to us personally, when in fact our primary concern should be first to the underlying enterprise or project.
+We all have egos, and it’s incredibly easy to become primarily concerned about the cost of failure to us personally, or to our standing as a leader, when in fact our primary concern should be first to the underlying enterprise or project.

-If you’re trying to stop abusive logging activity in Venezuela and your team’s visas haven’t come through, the first consideration must be to the campaign, not to your own position or emotions.
+If you’re running a campaign to stop apparent abusive logging activity in Venezuela and your team’s visas haven’t come through, the first consideration must be to the campaign, not to your own position or emotions.

 Set your own emotional reaction aside, at least initially, and focus on the thing you’re trying to achieve as objectively as you can.